The Resin Printer Toolbox.

 - A strainer is good for swishing parts and moving them through the rinse baths.
 I use a similar one to this one I found at a local Asian market.
 Some people prefer a more conventional strainer is good for putting parts in and move between your Isopropyl Alcohol and water to clean your prints.
 This ladle was also found by FB group member and I think it would work better on smaller parts.

-- Funnels with Filters: Metal Funnels (Here is an inexpensive one from AliExpress) are good to get the resin back into the bottle for later use.
+- Funnels with Filters: This is a good first stage funnel.
+From there, you can get a smaller sized metal funnel (Here is an inexpensive one from AliExpress) that are good to get the resin back into the bottle for later use.
 I’ve also printed one of these, and use it with the sieve that was in one of the paper funnels: https://www.thingiverse.com/thing:2820545 I’ve used the same sieve about 5 times, so far.
 After done, toss it in the IPA to rinse the resin off.

 - I use two of these for cleaning.
 One for IPA one for soapy water.
 Along with that, I have printed this out: https://www.thingiverse.com/thing:2889333 Honestly, I really only have ever used the part that goes into it, and not put together the stands.